loopbackio/loopback-next/docs/site/Loopback-component-authentication.md

 ```

 As you can see, there are a few [providers](Creating-components.md#providers)
-which make up the bulk of the authenticaton component.
+which make up the bulk of the authentication component.

 Essentially